-First images of Ncuti Gatwa as Doctor Who
+New images of Ncuti Gatwa as Doctor Who

 - Published

-The first images of Ncuti Gatwa as the Doctor in the upcoming series of Doctor Who have been released by the BBC.
+New images of Ncuti Gatwa as the Doctor in the upcoming series of Doctor Who have been released by the BBC.

 The Rwandan-Scottish actor, a graduate of the Royal Conservatoire of Scotland, has been shown alongside co-star Millie Gibson, who plays Ruby Sunday.